 While recalls are an important safety mechanism, they rely on consumers being aware of the notice before a product is consumed.

-Food allergens remain the leading reason for food recalls in Australia.
-Past analysis of root causes by FSANZ shows errors during packaging are the leading driver of allergen-related recalls.
+Past analysis of root causes by the most recent 2026 FSANZ data shows errors during packaging remain the leading driver of allergen-related recalls.

 See the FSANZ website for more details on all food recalls.